 In 2023 the International Pacific Halibut Commission (IPHC) undertook its annual coastwide stock assessment of Pacific halibut (Hippoglossus stenolepis).
 This stock assessment represents an update, following the full assessment conducted in 2022.
 There are no structural changes to the assessment methods for 2023.
-Supporting analyses were reviewed by the IPHC's Scientific Review Board (SRB) in June (SRB022; IPHC-2023-SRB022-08, IPHC-2023-SRB022-08, IPHC-2023-SRB023-R).
+Supporting analyses were reviewed by the IPHC's Scientific Review Board (SRB) in June (SRB02; IPHC-2023-SRB022-08, IPHC-2023-SRB022-R) and September 2023 (SRB023; IPHC-2023-SRB023-06, IPHC-2023-SRB023-R) (Stewart and Hicks 2023b).
+At the time this document was produced complete data were not available for 2023.
+Standard data sources that will be included in the final 2023 stock assessment include: